-Note: For the approval of a major design change or for acceptance by a foreign regulatory authority, a supplemental type certificate (STC) would generally be necessary.
-Part 21 Subpart E and AC21-8 cover STCs in more detail.
+Note: For the approval of a major design change or for acceptance by a foreign regulatory authority, an STC would generally be necessary.
+Part 21 Subpart E and AC21-8, Design Changes - Supplemental Type Certificate, cover STCs in more detail.